Nikhil-Pickle/End-to-End-Azure-Data-Engineering/README.md

 ## Business Objective

 This project serves as a learning opportunity for common data engineering practices, focusing on ETL pipeline techniques.
-The skills acquired are valuable for small to medium-sized businesses aiming to migrate their local data to the cloud.
+The skills sharpened here are valuable for small to medium-sized businesses aiming to migrate their local data to the cloud.

 ![Insert Image](https://github.com/Nikhil-Pickle/End-to-End-Azure-Data-Engineering/blob/main/Screenshot%202023-10-11%20225825.png)